-The following Arbitration guidance note Produced in partnership with Amanda Lees and Tiffany Lee of Simmons & Simmons (Hong Kong & Singapore) provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with Amanda Lees and Tiffany Lee of Simmons & Simmons (Hong Kong & Singapore) provides comprehensive and up to date legal information covering:

 UNDER REVIEW: This Practice Note is under review in light of Dickson Valora Group v Fan Ji Qian HKCU 638.